Azure/cloud-scale-data-for-devs-guide/docs/send-notifications-with-azure-logic-apps.md

 ---
-title: Send notifications with Azure Logic Apps
+title: Explore use of Send notifications with Azure Logic Apps
-description: Learn how to send notifications with Azure Logic Apps. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn about how to send notifications with Azure Logic Apps to notify users when products are updated. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022